lynicis/inzibat/README.md

 ## 🤝 Contributing

-Contributions are welcome\!
+Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new feature branch (`git checkout -b feature/my-new-feature`).
 3. Make your changes and add tests for any new behavior.
 4. Run the tests (`go test ./...`).
 5. Open a Pull Request describing your changes.

 For bug reports or feature requests, please [open an issue](https://github.com/Lynicis/inzibat/issues) with a reproducible example.

 ## 📜 License

-This project is licensed under the MIT License — see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.